-There comes a time in a startups journey to success when entrepreneurs need to raise their first round of growth capital.
+There comes a time in a startup's journey to success when entrepreneurs need to raise their first round of growth capital.

 What is a Series A Round?

-Now it starts to get real.
-And stressful.
-At this point, it’s very possible you may be running out of money, your friends and family don’t answer their emails or texts any more and your Angel Investors are getting antsy.
-But your ‘thing’ is working and looking good and you have a business plan that is actually starting to make sense.
-Raising some serious money from serious investors requires some new thinking.
-Let’s assume for the purposes of this scenario that you don’t have any revenue yet.
+Now it starts to get real...and stressful.
+At this point, it’s very possible you may be running out of money, your friends and family don’t answer their emails or texts any more, and your angel investors are getting a bit antsy.
+But your idea is working and looking good, and you have a business plan that is actually starting to make sense.

 How to Find Venture Capital Investors

 First, let’s talk about how to find venture capital investors and get their attention.
 Your typical venture capital investor might see hundreds of new ideas a month.
 They may invite a few in to see what they have to say.
 They might invest in one.
 Already the odds are against you.
-I say this not to discourage but to set expectations.
+Don't let this discourage you, but do calibrate your expectations accordingly.
 Raising venture money is hard and you have to have your act together, as well as have a kick-butt idea.
 The further along you are in your business process, the better your odds of getting an audience with an investor.

 When it comes to how to find venture capital investors, the Internet is going to be your best resource.
 Do some research online for venture capital firms that have a focus in your industry.
 There are a number of reliable online resources, some of which include detailed lists of venture capital firms, identifying the firm, the key partners and the types of areas they like to invest in.

-How do you get the attention of a venture investor so they invite you in to hear more?
-You need to write an ‘Executive Summary’.
-Focus first on creating the elevator pitch, creating one is great help in getting you to clearly articulate your idea quickly.
+First, focus on creating your elevator pitch, which will help you quickly and clearly articulate your idea.
 Pretend you are stepping onto an elevator and just as the door is closing, the very investor you are trying to get in front of steps in and presses the button for the 36th floor.
 That’s how long you have to clearly and succinctly articulate your business plan.
-Figure 30-45 seconds tops.
+Figure you have 30-45 seconds tops.
 When the elevator gets to the 36th floor the investor is going to step off and either walk away or invite you to tell them more.

 If you ever watch Shark Tank, the first 30-45 second spiel that the entrepreneurs give to the Sharks is the elevator pitch.
 This is then followed by a more detailed presentation, demo and Q&A session.
 This is a miniature version of what you will need to raise money.
 The show shrinks what will likely take you several months into a 15-minute segment.

-Introduction Letter
+Introduction letter

 Your ’package’ then needs to consist of an introduction letter which is best described as the executive summary of your executive summary.
 “We have a new approach to the social media space that eliminates fake news and are seeking a series A round of financing in the amount of $XXX,” or whatever your idea is.
 This is then followed by the 1-2 page executive summary.
 The executive summary also needs to contain the ‘ask’, how much are you trying to raise and what are you going to use it for?
 Don’t be shy, they need to know.
 Keep your executive summary at the 10,000 foot level and avoid getting mired in details.